acntech/docker-zookeeper/README.md

 ## Running cluster
 To run a cluser of multiple ZooKeeper nodes you need a bit more configuration.
-The ZooKeepers nodes need to be able to discover each other, so you need to set up the environment with the address to all nodes in the quorum.
+The ZooKeeper nodes need to be able to discover each other, so you need to set up the environment with the address to all nodes in the quorum.

 #### Docker Run
 First create a network for use with all the nodes: